MichaelZaugg/OpenSteamController-Continued/README.md

 # Notice and Warning

 Please recognize that by utilizing any part of this project you are doing so at your own risk.
-This is a reverse engineering effort and I make no claims to have a complete understanding of the hardware I am providing custom or modified firmware for.
-Hopefully the testing I perform before publishing my findings and modifications will prevent damage to your Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch).
-However, I cannot guarantee that.
+This is a reverse engineering effort and [we] make no claims to have a complete understanding of the hardware [that we write] custom or modified firmware for.
+Hopefully the testing [we] perform before publishing my findings and modifications will prevent damage to your Steam Controller or anything you may connect your Steam Controller to (i.e. the Nintendo Switch).
+However, [we] cannot guarantee that.

 Also please note this is being shared primarily for educational purposes.
 While